DaviZMelo/waclone/README.md

   # WaClone API

-  An API made for the purpose of cloning Whatsapp groups.
+  An API/Bot made for the purpose of cloning Whatsapp groups.

   <p align="center">
     <a href="https://davizmelo.github.io/waclone-api/">📖 Documentation</a> •